MelodyKit/melody.kit/SECURITY.md

 ## Disclosure Policy

-`melody.web` has a 5-step disclosure process:
+`melody.kit` has a 5-step disclosure process:

 1. The security report is received and is assigned a primary handler.
    This person will coordinate the fix and release process.